DraftBot-A-Discord-Adventure/DraftBot/README.md

 ### Start guide

 This guide will help you run DraftBot on your computer.
 We provide instructions for Linux, MacOS (🐧) and Windows (🪟).
 If not specified, the command is the same for all OS.
-Please do not skip any step of this guide, otherwise, the followings will not work.
+Please do not skip any step of this guide, otherwise, the following commands will not work.

 - Install git: 🐧 `apt-get install git` | 🪟 https://git-scm.com/download/win
 - Download the bot: `git clone https://github.com/BastLast/DraftBot-A-Discord-Adventure`
-- Switch to this branch:
+- Switch to the DraftBot v5 branch `git checkout draftbot-v5-multirepo-preparation`
 - Download all the git submodules:
 - Install NodeJS (check nvm documentation for instructions)
   - Check any package.json for the minimal required version